AlphaAttang/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes group owner to school for file hello

 Task 14
-A script that changes user and group owner
+A script that changes user and group owner for all files and directories(*)

+Task 15
+A script that changes the owner and group owner of _hello to vincent and staff respectively(-h)